74Genesis/anki-apkg-parser/README.md

 ## anki-apkg-parser

 **anki-apkg-parser** - nodejs helper for exploring Anki `.apkg` files.
 You can unpack the deck and get list of notes, cards, media files, models.
-This library uses `sqlite` library as a dependency, so you can make any custom SQL query to get the data;
+This library uses `sqlite` as a dependency, so you can make any custom SQL query to get the data;

 ## Installation